Twelve years into the Merkel era, Germans are ready for a change.

 A Politbarometer poll conducted for ZDF television found that one in two voters want Martin Schulz, the Social Democrat, to become chancellor after the election in September.

 It’s not that Germans are unhappy with Merkel.
-71 percent believe she is doing well against 24 percent who disapprove of her job performance.
+71 percent believe she is doing well against 24 percent who disapprove of her.

-It are mostly supporters of the far-right Alternative für Deutschland party who dislike Merkel.
-They are still angry that she allowed in more than one million asylum seekers in 2015 and 2016.
+Many of the disapprovers support the far-right Alternative for Germany.
+They haven’t forgiven Merkel for letting in more than one million asylum seekers in 2015 and 2016.

 There is barely a naysayer among Merkel’s own Christian Democrats.
-94 percent of them approve of the job she is doing.
+94 percent approve of her job performance.

 Merkel is surprisingly popular among Green party voters: 78 percent approve of her chancellorship.
-Two in three Social Democrats do.
+Two in three Social Democrats do too.

 Another grand coalition